whitecatboard/Lua-RTOS-ESP32/README.md

 # What's Lua RTOS?

 Lua RTOS is a real-time operating system designed to run on embedded systems, with minimal requirements of FLASH and RAM memory.
-Currently LuaOS is available for ESP32, ESP8266 and PIC32MZ platforms, and can be easilly ported to other 32-bit platforms.
+Currently Lua RTOS is available for ESP32, ESP8266 and PIC32MZ platforms, and can be easilly ported to other 32-bit platforms.

 Lua RTOS is the main-core of the Whitecat ecosystem, that is being developed by a team of engineers, educators and living lab designers, designed for build Internet Of Things networks in an easy way.